EthanDotLog/copy-terminal-profile/README.md

 ## Get Ready

 You want to get the file on the new machine.
 Open the terminal from the location of the saved profile. (this can be done by right clicking and selecting open in terminal if you are not comfortable moving around via the command line.
+Once in position, fire off this next line!

 ## Set The New Profile
+*set the gnome-terminal profiles on new machine*

     $ dconf load /org/gnome/terminal/legacy/profiles:/ < gnome-terminal-profiles.dconf

 ## Enjoy